9623D-Double-Vision/DoubleVisionNB/README.md

 # 4/29/23 - VRC Game Reveal 2023
 *This entry was not a formal practice.*

-On the last day of worlds, the 2023-2024 VRC Competition was revealed.
+On the last day of World Championships, the 2023-2024 VRC Competition was revealed.
 Elliott attended worlds with his former team.
 After the game reveal, Elliott started to brainstorm potential mechanisms for Over-Under.
 He came across a FRC game similar to OU called Charge-Up.
 He found FRC team 2910's robot that completed the same function of picking up Reuleaux polygons similar to OU Triballs.
 The video he saw of the robot is listed below.
 [![IMAGE ALT TEXT HERE]()

 FRC team 2910's robot had a standard tank drivetrain with an arm, as well as an intake that uses rubber rollers similar to VRC Flex Wheels.
 The function of the arm and intake was meant to grab the scoring objects off the ground and extend the arm out to place them on a platform.
 This is very similar to how the VEX Over-Under game is played.